Overseeing firming infrastructure's greenhouse gas emissions obligations

 What we are doing

-We are preparing a guideline that sets out more information about how we will exercise our functions, and will consult on a draft guideline before it is finalised.
+We have prepared a guideline (PDF 1MB) that sets out more information about how we will exercise our functions and the obligations of firming infrastructure operators.